 While retaining an interest in these themes, his work over the last quarter century has broadened to encompass the conceptual study of history and memory, and especially of commemoration, the nature and uses of heroic reputations, and the representation of the past in museums and heritage institutions, especially in contemporary Britain.
 He was Co-Investigator on the AHRC–funded 1807 Commemorated project, which analysed museum activity to mark the 2007 Bicentenary of the Act Abolishing the Slave Trade.
 This involved close collaboration with a number of major museums, as well as a broader survey of the museum sector and an analysis of visitor responses to exhibitions.

 As Director of IPUP and as recent convenor of the University of York’s MA in Public History, Geoff is actively involved in promoting the development of public history and of partnerships and interactions between academic and other history-making groups or institutions in the UK.
 He is currently academic supervisor for a CDA student supervised jointly by the University of York and the National Railway, working on railways and commemoration, and has several other PhD students working on museum-related topics or on aspects of memory and commemoration.

 Professor Justin Dillon (Chair)

-- Professor of science and environmental education, University of Bristol
+- Professor of science and environmental education, University of Exeter

 Justin Dillon taught in London schools for nine years before joining King’s College London in 1989.
 He was one of the co-ordinators of the ESRC’s Targeted Initiative on Science and Mathematics Education (TISME) and a member of the ASPIRES project.
 In 2014 he moved to take up the post of Head of the Graduate School of Education at the University of Bristol.
 From December 2017, he will be Professor of Science and Environmental Education at the University of Exeter.